Everything To Know About Shopify SEO in 2022

 Adding social media buttons is easy, depending on your level of web know-how.

 Some Shopify themes already have social buttons enabled.
-Just go to the theme editor and check the Header, Sidebar, Homepage or Footer menus for social media buttons.
+Just find the theme editor and check the Header, Sidebar, Homepage or Footer menus for social media buttons.

-Or you can code the buttons into your theme.
+Or you can code the buttons into your Shopify theme.

-Take a look at this simple example of a Shopify store using social media buttons on their product pages:
+Take a look at this simple example of an online store using social media buttons on their product pages:

 Now you’re ready to put some dollars behind your strategy.

 Use Facebook Ads to promote your most beautiful products.
 Target your ads Facebook’s Lookalike Audience tool, which lets you build a profile of your ideal audience using your previous Shopify sales data.